dhh1128/codecraft.co/courage-counts.md

 I'm going to make a conscious effort to notice when I'm listening to fear more than I should, and I'm going to try to be more courageous when it matters.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Find a moment when courage counts, and seize it.
 Celebrate the success of the commitment, regardless of the outcome.</span></em></p>

----

-Daniel Hardman (2013-05-31 10:48:26)

-When I first read Dune as a teenager, I thought of the Bene Gesserit litany as pseudo martial arts mumbo jumbo that added some nice artistic flair to the milieu of the novel.

-Since then I've decided that it's quite profound--maybe Herbert's great philosophical contribution.

-Thanks for reminding me about it; I have something else that I need to print out and put on my door for inspiration.

-BTW, your post on fear at http://dld.me/fear/ is awesome!

----

-dougbert (2013-05-31 09:56:40)

-Again spot on the mark.
-Been there done that many times (fear and courage both).
-As I near retirement (13 years from now), I am more able to push on with MY ideas on things, backed up with some new ideas I read in a new book or a blog along with some ideas from here.

-You second witness many things I come up with as well.

-* Courage is being afraid but saddling up anyway . - John Wayne

----

-Daniel Hardman (2013-05-31 10:44:49)

-That's an awesome quote from the Duke!
-Thanks for sharing.

----

-trevharmon (2013-05-31 09:11:27)

-Well said, Daniel.
-It is much better to succeed or fail in spectacular fashion for one's passion than to linger in the soul-sucking mediocrity.
-As Henry David Thoreau wrote in Walden, "The mass of men lead lives of quiet desperation.
-What is called resignation is confirmed desperation."
-And, I agree with you, it is scary... really scary sometimes.
-That's why I appreciated you calling out the fact you're still kicking even after failures.

-I must not fear.
-Fear is the mind-killer.
-Fear is the little-death that brings total obliteration.
-I will face my fear.
-I will permit it to pass over me and through me.
-And when it has gone past I will turn the inner eye to see its path.
-Where the fear has gone there will be nothing.
-Only I will remain.

-- Bene Gesserit Litany Against Fear - From Frank Herbert's Dune Book Series